 CURATOR & COLLECTIONS MANAGER

 Rebecca Travis is a writer, editor, and curator, originally from the UK and based in Toronto since 2014.
-As a writer she has contributed to publications including Apollo Magazine, The White Review, Canadian Art, C Magazine, Momus, Prefix Photo and Aesthetica Magazine, amongst others.
-She was Managing Editor of London-based online contemporary art magazine ‘this is tomorrow’ between 2014 and 2016.
+She was Managing Editor of London-based online contemporary art magazine this is tomorrow between 2014 and 2016.
+She has also contributed to Apollo Magazine, The White Review, Canadian Art, C Magazine, Momus, Prefix Photo, Aesthetica Magazine, and many more publications.